-Public Meeting 1 Public Meeting 3
+Public Meeting 3

-Steering Committee Meetings
+Towamencin Veterans Committee Meetings

-The Steering Committee consisted of members of the Towamencin Veterans Committee.
-Four (4) Study Committee Meetings were held between June of 2021 and June of 2022.
-The consultants.
-The consultants worked with the committee throughout this master planning process, presenting progress updates and receiving guidance and critical feedback.
+The Towamencin Veterans Committee served as the Project Steering Committee.
+Four (4) Committee Meetings were held between June of 2021 and June of 2022.
+The consultants worked with the Committee throughout this master planning process, presenting progress updates and receiving guidance and critical feedback.
 Full meeting minutes can be found in the appendix of this report.